matsengrp/phippery/README.md

 The pipeline consists demultiplexing the samples, then aligning the peptides to the reference library in order to generate a count of each specific peptide and sample combination.
-The final result is in the form of a matrix, X, where hueristically there is a row, i, for each peptide and a column, j, for each sample.
+The final result is in the form of a matrix, X, where heuristically there is a row, i, for each peptide and a column, j, for each sample.